exitLong(string Filter, var price, int lots)

 account and set the NFA flag and

-- If an exit order is rejected by the broker API, Zorro will repeat it in increasing time intervals until it is
+the order in increasing time intervals until it is

 eventually executed (except for options or when